Photo by: Pixabay

 Effects of EMPs

-The impact of an EMP depends on its strength, altitude, and the vulnerability of the technology in its range.
-Possible effects can include:
+The impact of an EMP depends on several factors: its strength, altitude of detonation or event, geographic location, and the vulnerability or resilience of technology within its effective range.
+Possible effects include:

-• Electrical Grids: One of the most concerning impacts is the potential for EMPs to knock out electrical power grids, plunging large areas into darkness and rendering many kinds of electronic devices useless.
+- Electrical Grids: One of the most concerning impacts is the potential for EMPs to knock out power grids, plunging large areas into darkness and rendering many electronic devices useless.

 How Does an EMP Affect Modern Life?